MexicoOfficial Name: United Mexican States

 Monday-Thursday: 9:00 a.m.-1:00 p.m.

-Many cities throughout Mexico are popular tourist destinations for U.S. citizens and in 2013 U.S. citizens continued to account for the largest foreign tourist population visiting Mexico.
+Many cities throughout Mexico are popular tourist destinations for U.S. citizens, and in 2014 U.S. citizens continued to account for the largest foreign tourist population visiting Mexico.
 Travelers should note that location-specific information contained below is not confined solely to those cities identified, but can reflect conditions throughout Mexico.
 Although the majority of visitors to Mexico thoroughly enjoy their stay, a small number experience difficulties and serious inconveniences.

 Please read the State Department’s Fact Sheet on Mexico and the Mexico Travel Warning for additional information.